 Everywhere, new construction is transforming the city into a thriving center of commerce and urban living.
 For example, the Lancaster County Convention Center and Lancaster Marriott at Penn Square (at the very center of Lancaster) opened a few years ago.
 The Center offers over 90,000 square feet of combined space and is a magnet for large conventions.
 This complex is a powerful draw for economic growth.

 And yet, Lancaster holds tight to its roots in American History.
 And it should.
 After all, its downtown streets have been walked by the likes of Thomas Paine, George Washington, John Hancock, Samuel Adams, Richard Henry Lee and Charles Carroll.
 Take a walk, find a historical building.
 Not one, but many.
+Walk two blocks in any direction from Lancaster Square and you can find 17 different architectural styles.
+Don't look down, look up, and you will be amazed at the architectural variety.

 Lancaster's downtown area is home to hundreds of art galleries, small shops and boutiques selling funky jewelry and clothing (the latest, stylish stuff!) as well as antique clothing, jewelry and furniture.